 Debt Settlement Fees: Many companies will charge fees based on the amount of debt that you enrolled in the program.
-This can vary from company to company, so it’s important to have a clear picture of the fees before enrolling in a program.
-It’s also important that you choose a debt settlement company that does not charge fees until AFTER the first debt has been resolved.
+Fees vary from company to company.
+It’s important to have a clear picture of the fees before enrolling in a program.
+Choose a debt settlement company that does not charge fees until AFTER the first debt has been resolved.

 Bank Account Fees: There is often a bank account fee for setup and a monthly ongoing fee.
 The monthly fee can be between $7-$15 per month, depending on what services are provided.

 The short answer is “no” if the debt settlement company is doing its job right.
-The debt settlement company should send a power of attorney form to your creditors to have all of the calls and future contact directed to the debt settlement company.
+The debt settlement company should send a power of attorney form to your creditors.
+Sending a power of attorney will direct all future calls to the debt settlement program and provide relief.

-The main difference is that a debt consolidation often refers to a debt consolidation loan which is new debt to repay existing debt and debt settlement is where you pay off your creditor when you are unable to afford your debt anymore.
+Debt consolidation often refers to a debt consolidation loan which is new debt to repay existing debt.
+Debt settlement is where a company or you negotiates your creditor for a lower rate because your debt is unaffordable.
 It is not a loan.

 Absolutely.
-We’ll even walk you through this process during a call This can be the most inexpensive option.
-There are cons such as managing creditors, managing payments, preventing lawsuits, speaking with creditors, etc., but this is the most inexpensive option.
+We’ll even walk you through this process during a call.
+This can be the most inexpensive option.
+There are cons such as managing creditors, managing payments, preventing lawsuits, speaking with creditors, etc. Negotiating on your own is the most inexpensive option.

 Creditors may send the debts to collections agencies and/or law firms to collect your debt.
-When research debt settlement companies, it’s important to ask the question how they prioritize your debt.
+It’s important to ask the question how they prioritize your debt when researching debt settlement companies.
 For example, the debt settlement company should have a robust strategy to help prevent lawsuits.

-- Do additional fees and/or interest accrued on my debt when it goes delinquent?
+Do additional fees and/or interest accrue on my debt when it goes delinquent?

 Creditors generally continue to add interest and late fees onto your delinquent balances until the point of charge off.
 This means your balance may increase until your account is in settlement.
-As such, a debt settlement company should request your APR and the type of credit up front to forecast how the balances will change over time and how to minimize your total costs when determining your negotiation and payment strategy.
+Debt Settlement companies will know how to minimize your total costs when determining your negotiation and payment strategy.

-Feel free to take the short 4-question form if you are interested to have an analyst look at your situation.
+Feel free to take the short 4-question form to allow us to compare your options and provide insights.